joe-schendel/Test/README.md

 # Test Repo

-In this file, I am going to be testing different markdown features.
+In this file, I am going to be testing different markdown features. :sweat_smile:

-Blue is a very cool color.
-However, red used to be my favorite.
-Now, I don't have a favorite.
+Here are the foods that I commonly eat:
+ - Taco salad
+   - with a good bit of greek yogurt for added protein
+ - Buffalo chicken ranch quesadilla
+ - Egg and sausage quesadilla